-- The actual cost of work performed (ACWP) that shows how much money has been spent on a project to date.
+- The actual cost of work performed (ACWP) shows how much money has been spent on a project to date.

-- Cost variance (CV) that indicates whether the estimated project cost is above or below the set baseline.
+- Cost variance (CV) indicates whether the estimated project cost is above or below the set baseline.

 - Budgeted cost of work performed (BCWP) that shows the approved budget for performed project activities.